M-Satish/Email-Verifier/README.md

 # Email-Verifier

 This module makes it easier to validate and check email addresses.
 The email address is verified using a connection to APILayer Email verification API.
 It will verify the actual existence of an email address using MX-Records and Simple Mail Transfer Protocol (SMTP).
-It also gives,
+It also checks,<br>
 •	Typo checks.<br>
 •	Did you mean suggestions.<br>
 •	Numeric scores.